 Open the document library and select the link on the file you want to edit.

 If the file type is supported for previewing, it will open online.
 If not, you'll get a download prompt.

 Once downloaded or opened in an online app, you can edit and save the file.

 When you edit online in Microsoft 365, your files are saved automatically.
 If you edit a file offline, you'll need to upload it back to the library.

 Open a file to edit in a document library

 Another option for editing from a document library is to click the Show Actions ellipses ... > Open.
 You may also have the option to click Preview.

 Some file types may allow a choice of apps for editing, like Word for the web or Word (your desktop app).

-Edit the file in the online app, or offline app you chose.
+Edit the file in the online or offline app.

 When you're done using an Microsoft 365 app, make sure the status doesn't say "Saving", and close the tab or window.
-If you're using an offline Office app, save the file and then close the app.
+If you're using an offline Microsoft 365 app, save the file and then close the app.